ytechie/ytechie-blog/src/documents/2014/11/using-unlimited-onedrive-space-for-backups/index.html.md

 * **e:\photography** - The *source* of the files I would like to backup.
 * **z:\backup\photography** - The *destination* of the backup in OneDrive.
+* **/m** - Only copy files that have been modified.
+The archive bit on the file will indicate this, and will be reset.
+* **/e** - Include subfolders.
-* **/mir** - Mirror all of the changes from the source in the destination.
-This will delete files that have been removed in the source.
+* **/purge** - Delete files that have been removed in the source.
 You may choose to skip this so that accidental deletes won't propagate.
-* **/fft** - This uses a time comparison method that can vary by a few seconds.
-I found this works better since the times in the source and destination won't be exact.
-* **/xj** - Excludes junction points, which are normally included by default.
-This may not be necessary.
-* **/R:0** - Don't retry if there is an issue.
-We'll just try again in our next backup.

 ## Performance